 - DVD’s, Videos, and Broadcasts

 Links to our databases are located on the Library Databases page of this website.
-Passwords and user names are available in the library.
+The password to open the page is Student04.

 Databases are excellent sources because they: